TET2 c.2355del, p.His786MetfsTer27

 PP2 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PP2 is: "Missense variant in a gene with a low rate of benign missense variation and where missense variants are a common mechanism of disease".
-The evidence for this variant shows: it is not a missense variant.
+The evidence for this variant shows: it is a frameshift, not a missense variant.
 Therefore, this criterion is not applied.

 PP3